saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The `code` field further describes the meaning of the message.
 For example, when the type is 3 (Destination Unreachable), the code-field implies the reason.
 A common error is when a packet cannot be routed to a network: the originating host then most likely receives an ICMP message with the type 3 and code 0 (Net Unreachable).

 The `csum` field is the same checksum field as in the IPv4 header, and the same algorithm can be used to calculate it.
-In ICMPv4 however, the payload is also included into the checksum.
+In ICMPv4 however, the checksum is _end-to-end_, meaning that also the payload is included when calculating the checksum.

 ## Messages and their processing